Photos available for download from our Image Gallery

 Bohren has a B.S. degree in chemistry and a Master of Business Administration degree, both from the University of Minnesota Duluth.
 She is a 2012 inductee into the University of Minnesota Duluth’s Academy of Science and Engineering.

-Jack Ezell joined WLSSD in 1975 in the organization’s formative years.
-Today, Ezell oversees a broad range of functions including WLSSD’s capital budget and projects planning, solid waste operations, environmental compliance, environmental programs, engineering and planning functions to ensure the district provides the region with the wastewater and solid waste services needed today and into the future.
+Carrie Clement oversees a broad range of functions including WLSSD’s capital budget and projects planning, solid waste operations, environmental compliance, engineering and planning functions to ensure the district provides the region with the wastewater and solid waste services needed today and into the future.
+With WLSSD since 2000, Clement ensures the integrity and long term reliability of WLSSD’s wastewater and solid waste infrastructure.
+Through integration of state-of-the-art technologies, exceptional planning and management of WLSSD’s capital improvement program, management of the interceptor inspection and maintenance program, and ongoing project management and technical support, Carrie and her team support facility operations to ensure the reliability, effectiveness and longevity of WLSSD’s facilities and infrastructure.

 Al Parrella oversees all operations and maintenance of the wastewater treatment system including WLSSD’s regional treatment plant and 75-mile network of large interceptor sewers and 17 wastewater pumping stations.
 Parrella and his team strive to meet and exceed rigorous environmental standards, while maintaining the reliability of treatment and equipment associated with wastewater operations.

 With WLSSD for nearly 40 years, Parrella brings broad knowledge of the business, including an in-depth understanding of wastewater treatment.
 His career has spanned multiple positions, beginning his career working in WLSSD’s treatment plant shortly after it opened in 1978.

 Parrella holds a B.S. degree in Biology from Fordham University, Bronx New York.
 He holds a Minnesota Class A wastewater operator’s license, Land Application Operator’s certification, and various other certifications.
 Parrella promotes and supports the wastewater profession as an active member in the Minnesota Wastewater Operators’ Association, the Central States Water Environment Association and the Water Environment Federation.
 He is currently the President of Minnesota Wastewater Operator Association.